BassamQadumi/package/README.md

 # package
-IS a simple script for adding universe multivers and some other repository, it does everything automatically
+IS a simple script for adding universe multivers and some other repositorys, it does everything automatically

 ________________________________